AudithSoftworks/Uniform/README.md

       param3: value
     });

-Alternately, you can specify global defaults by using the `defaults` property.  *Note: The property name changed in v2.0.*
+There is a separate listing of global defaults.
+You access them by using the `defaults` property.  *Note: This property name changed in v2.0.*

     $.uniform.defaults.checkedClass = "uniformCheckedClass";
 	$.uniform.defaults.fileBtnHtml = "Pick a file";

+Uniform v1.x had a bug where setting values in the call to `.uniform()` also potentially reset the defaults and redrew other uniformed objects with new settings.
+As of version 2.0.0 the global defaults are now completely separate from the settings passed to every `.uniform()` call.
+Extra parameters defined when instantiating Uniform are not global and can't be recalled from `$.uniform.defaults` later.

 ### activeClass (string)